tpltnt/guide/src/tutorials/basics/displaying_text.md

 We learned already that Nannou tracks fonts in a (global) font map.
 We get access to it by calling `ui.fonts_mut()`.
 We retrieve all `ids()` from it (in form of an [iterator](https://en.wikipedia.org/wiki/Iterator)) and get the `next()` ID.
 Since we are at the beginning this is going to be the ID of the default font.
-But wait?
+But wait.
 We know that the font is a file ... where is that loaded from?
 You are right in that fonts are files.
 They come in different formats (like [TrueType](https://en.wikipedia.org/wiki/TrueType), or [OpenType](https://en.wikipedia.org/wiki/OpenType)).
 These fonts are assets for the app.
 Assets are stored in the `assets/` directory.
 The nannou project uses [Noto (sans regular)](https://www.google.com/get/noto/)